 What is an Attorney Negotiated Debt Settlement?

 An attorney negotiated debt settlement works best for those with a source of income or access to funds that could be used to settle the debt.
-We have settled numerous debts for clients at a fraction of the balance claimed by the creditor.
+We have settled numerous debts for a small portion of the balance owed.
+Some of the common debts that can be negotiated are

 Debt Settlement Process